Approximating Feynman Integrals Using Complete Monotonicity and Stieltjes Properties: Discussion and outlook

+It would be interesting to explore whether genuine multivariate approaches to Stieltjes transforms and Padé approximants offer further advantages.
+Several frameworks have been proposed in the approximation theory literature, see e.g. the overview \cite{Cuyt:1983}.
+Exploring whether Feynman integrals satisfy such stronger multivariate structures is an interesting direction.
+In a related context, multi-variable extensions of complete monotonicity have been discussed in previous work by some of the present authors in ref.~\cite{Henn:2024qwe}, and further developed in ref.~\cite{Mazzucchelli:2025gyg}.

-We find it exciting to exploit further the connection between Feynman integrals and Stieltjes functions.
-The Stieltjes property suggests a basis choice that is well adapted for numerical evaluation.
-This can be of use also in situation where differential equations are not available, thereby removing this prerequisite from our analysis.
-Indeed, we have demonstrated in section \ref{sec:beyondiff} how this approach yields reliable, high-precision representations for 20-loop banana-type Feynman integrals, for example.
-These ideas can be explored further along the following directions: \begin{itemize} \item {\it{Extension to multivariate cases.}} In this paper, we have focused mostly on univariate functions, both for simplicity of presentation, and because this case is well studied in the relevant mathematics literature.
-Many state-of-the-art problems in perturbative quantum field theory deal with functions of several kinematic scales, such as internal masses, or Mandelstam variables.
-We think that our approach based on Padé approximations can be particularly interesting in such cases, as it avoids the complexity of the special functions typically required. \item {\it{Stieltjes as a basis for stable numerical evaluation.}} As we mentioned in section \ref{sec:subsecPadeexample}, employing Stieltjes functions and their derivatives as a basis of the special functions appearing in calculations can lead to important advantages over choices typically made in the literature.
+\item {\it{Stieltjes as a basis for stable numerical evaluation.}} As we mentioned in section \ref{sec:subsecPadeexample}, employing Stieltjes functions and their derivatives as a basis of the special functions appearing in calculations can lead to important advantages over choices typically made in the literature.
 By definition, these functions are free from spurious divergences, and are well described by Padé approximants.
 This is due to a subtle interplay between properties of the transcendental functions, and their prefactors.
 Using such a basis could therefore be used to obtain faster and more reliable algorithms for evaluating the relevant special functions. \item {\it{Numerical Padé interpolation.}} There are various situations relevant to collider physics where Feynman integrals are not (yet) accessible analytically, but where numerical integration methods can produce results at certain phase-space points.
 This typically comes with high computational cost and long runtimes.
-In such a situation, the Stieltjes property justifies using a multi-point Padé interpolation.
-Our method could also be combined with other lattice reconstruction methods, such as those applied recently in ref.~\cite{Barrera:2025uin}. \end{itemize}
+In such a situation, the Stieltjes property justifies using a multi-point Padé interpolation see refs.~\cite{Gilewicz1,Gilewicz2}.
+Our method could also be combined with other lattice reconstruction methods, such as those applied recently in ref.~\cite{Barrera:2025uin}. \end{itemize} In conclusion, the Stieltjes property guarantees that Padé approximants of the corresponding Feynman integrals exhibit well-established convergence, enabling efficient numerical evaluation across the cut complex plane.